ds-ashanmugavel/traceability-foss/docs/arc42.md

 * Has only one dependency to a facade or a service or a validator annotation
 * Has no own logic
-* Includes the swagger documentation annotations
+* Includes the Swagger documentation annotations
 * Has an integration test class
 * Uses a static mapper to transform a domain model into the response model
 * Returns a ResponseEntity&lt;T>